mfsanchezg/musicapp57blocks/README.md

 docker-compose up -d
 ```

 4. The app is running in the port 8080.
-Now you can use the postman collection to execute the endpoints.
+Now you can use the postman collection located in the /docs folder to execute the endpoints.

 ## Author